Maastrichtian

 The Cretaceous–Paleogene extinction event (formerly known as the Cretaceous–Tertiary extinction event) occurred at the end of this age.
-In this mass extinction, many commonly recognized groups such as non-avian dinosaurs, plesiosaurs and mosasaurs, as well as many other lesser-known groups, died out.
+In this mass extinction, many commonly recognized groups such as non-avian dinosaurs, pterosaurs, plesiosaurs and mosasaurs, as well as many other lesser-known groups, died out.
 The cause of the extinction is most commonly linked to an asteroid about 10 to 15 km wide colliding with Earth, ending the Cretaceous.

 Stratigraphic definitions

 Definition

 The Maastrichtian was introduced into scientific literature by Belgian geologist André Hubert Dumont in 1849, after studying rock strata of the Chalk Group close to the Dutch city of Maastricht.
-These strata are now classified as the Maastricht Formation - both formation and stage derive their names from the city.
+These strata are now classified as the Maastricht Formation – both the formation and stage derive their names from the city.
 The Maastricht Formation is known for its fossils from this age, most notably those of the giant sea reptile Mosasaurus, which in turn derives its name from the nearby river Maas (mosa being Latin for the river Maas).

 The base of the Maastrichtian Stage is at the first appearance of ammonite species Pachydiscus neubergicus.
 At the original type locality near Maastricht, the stratigraphic record was later found to be incomplete.
 A reference profile for the base was then appointed in a section along the Ardour river called Grande Carrière, close to the village of Tercis-les-Bains in southwestern France.
 The top of the Maastrichtian Stage is defined to be at the iridium anomaly at the Cretaceous–Paleogene boundary (K–Pg boundary), which is also characterised by the extinction of many groups of life.